Plant Problem Lab

 • Check soil moisture below the surface before watering.

-• Use pot weight as a second signal.
+• Use pot weight as a second clue.

 • Keep recently repotted plants steady.